Tzeentch is the Chaos God of magic and manipulation, the Changer of Ways.

 However, you have to rush to activate before your target or you will not be able to use the ability.
 In melee it has the same considerations as Guided by the Past where Uttered Words can statistically do more damage on a lower ability score.

-And this leaves us with the last ability, the Vulcarch.
+And this leaves us with the last ability of the normal fighters: the Vulcarch.

 If you failed an attack and you are worried your enemy will eventually disengage and run to take an objective, you can prevent it with the Vulcarch for a Double.
-Or force them to attack an Acolyte to change position.
+Or force them to kill whatever they are engage with before changing position.

 It can be really situational and most of the time you have enough range to dispose of your targets but considering this Acolyte is the cheapest unit in the warband it’s a useful addition.